What is Panic Attack?

 It doesn’t matter if it’s your first or tenth panic attack or you’ve observed one go through one.
 Nobody wants to go through that experience again.

-Panic attacks are a sudden feeling of intense fear that something bad is about to happen and there is some imminent threat or danger.
+Panic attacks are sudden feelings of intense fear that something bad is about to happen and there is some imminent threat or danger.
 These ideas are so severe that they cause physical symptoms like heart pounding, dizziness, or shortness of breath.
 Having panic attack symptoms might feel as if you’re having a heart attack or even dying.
 The attacks are unpredictable which can cause anxiety about when the next attack is going to happen.
-The attacks are not life-threatening but the experience can shake your life in some way but panic attack treatment are also available.
+The attacks are not life-threatening but the experience can shake your life in some way panic attack treatments are also available.
+In the United States, up to 11% of people have a panic attack each year.
+Panic disorder affects 2% to 3% of people in the US.

 1) Symptoms of a Panic Attack